 A standard set of agreements can help your organization scale your requirements and increase efficiency by reducing the time to draft, negotiate, and sign.
-Even though some large vendors are adamant about using their own templates, having this baseline in place will help to reduce legal costs and time required to negotiate contractual terms.
+Even though some large vendors are adamant about using their own templates, this baseline will help reduce legal costs and the time required to negotiate contractual terms.

 The following elements should be included:

-- Vendor Service Agreement – defines the terms and conditions of the purchase of goods or services.
-Include these details in the contract: scope of services or goods to be covered, timing of services, payment terms, each parties’ responsibilities, renewal and termination, indemnification, and enforcement clauses.
+- Vendor Service Agreement: Defines the terms and conditions of the purchase of goods or services.
+Include these details in the contract: scope of services or goods to be covered, the timing of services, payment terms, party’s responsibilities, renewal and termination, indemnification, and enforcement clauses.

-- Security Addendum – establishes cybersecurity practices and protection measures which service providers should adhere to.
-This may include: audit or certifications requirements, data hosting restrictions, data encryption and key management, access controls, endpoint security, hardening standards, monitoring and logging protocols, vulnerability detection and management, governance practices, and incident detection and response.
-Security addendums typically apply to vendors providing a service such as SaaS (software as a service), PaaS (platform as a service), or IaaS (infrastructure as service).
-Suppliers of goods may adhere to a different set of quality assurance standards (e.g., ISO 9000).
+- Security Addendum: Establishes cybersecurity practices and protection measures to which service providers should adhere.
+This may include: audit or certification requirements, data encryption and key management, access controls, endpoint security, hardening standards, monitoring/logging protocols, vulnerability detection and management, governance practices, and incident detection and response.

 Depending on your organization’s expertise, engaging outside legal counsel and cybersecurity subject matter experts to help with designing these requirements is worth every penny.
 These templates will set the tone for future negotiations and mitigate unnecessary pain points during the procurement process.

 Tip #3: Implement a Well-Defined Vendor Selection Process